urcsc170/2021-spring-csc170/project03-multipage-website/instructions.md

 4. In your copy of your Project 2 page, add the"common elements" described earlier in this document, restructuring the HTML as you go, as necessary.

-## Register your Project 3 website with Google Analytics
+## Register your Project 3 website with Google Analytics (OPTIONAL)

+*This requirement was part of the topic **Driving Traffic to Websites**, so it's not required.
+See the announcement in the #announcements channel in Slack on Tuesday, May 4 for more information.*

 5. In Google Analytics (www.google.com/analytics), setup a new Google Analytics Account for your Project 3 site
         - The site will (eventually) reside at **csc170.org/accountname/project3** <br>*(where "accountname" is your account name)*